canonical/real-time-ubuntu-docs/docs/how-to/tune-irq-affinity.rst

 In this case, the system has 20 CPUs available.

-The best way to tune a system is to isolate one or more CPU to be used to run the real-time application and the others to handle the IRQs and kthreads.
+The best way to tune a system is to isolate one or more CPUs to be used to run the real-time application and the others to handle the IRQs and kthreads.

 First check which IRQ is being handled by the CPU, or sets of CPUs that you want